libxkbcommon 1.11.0

 The below requires libxkbregistry as XKB lookup tool and does not work where clients parse the XML file directly.

 The above sections apply only to the data files and require that the user knows about the existence of the new entries.
 To make custom entries discoverable by the configuration tools (e.g. the GNOME Control Center), the new entries must also be added to the XML file that is parsed by libxkbregistry.
 In most cases, this is the evdev.xml file in the rules directory.
-The example below shows the XML file that would add the custom layout and custom options as outlined above to the XKB registry:

 <?xml version="1.0" encoding="UTF-8"?>